bbauska/css-mastering-css/README.md

         purposes.

-Your website may have thousands of pages that look similar.
+<p>Your website may have thousands of pages that
+look similar.
 With CSS, you store style information in common files that everyone can share.
 When a user displays a web page, the browser loads the style along with the content of the page.
 When a user prints